IBM/bee-travels-istio/README.md

    $ kubectl get vs -o yaml
    ```

-10. Use Bee Travel's service graph to confirm that all traffic is being sent to the version 1 services.
+10. Use Bee Travel's service graph to confirm that all traffic is being sent to the `v2` services.
 ![v2](readme_images/v2.png)

 11. Feel free to write and apply your own set of `v3` virtual service rules or try applying `istio/virtualservice-all-v3.yaml` on your own.